 For young people leaving formal care

 From 1 January 2014, young people leaving formal care may be eligible to receive the $1,500 Transition to Independent Living Allowance (TILA) to help them move to independent living.
 The allowance can be used for a range of support services as well as training and education materials.
+Young people can access the allowance in up to six instalments as agreed with their case worker.

 To receive the allowance the young person must: